-What is the best way to become an entrepreneur?
+What is the best way to start a business?

 Will you start a business from nothing or buy one?

 But, which one is the better option for you and why?

 - Easier – Starting a business from zero is a lot more difficult than buying an existing business and run with it.

 - Safer – The failure rate of brand new businesses is much higher than established businesses.
 According to Bloomberg, 8 out of 10 entrepreneurs who start a business fail within the first 18 months.
 That is an 80 failure rate.
 The U.S. Bureau of Labor Statistics reports a 38.8 – 45.1% and the U.S. Census Data shows a 51.2% failure within the first four-five years.
 Regardless of which numbers you believe, we can agree that business failure rate is very high.
 Buying an existing business greatly increases your chances of success.

 - Requires less creativity – When you buy a business, you are paying for a system with customers and revenue.
 You don’t have to struggle to go from zero customers with no revenue to a business that is up and running.
 The first couple of years is the most vulnerable time in the life of a business.